raphlcx/blog/content/posts/ordering-http-mirrors-in-maven-3.8.x.md

 However, with this setup, Maven will first consult `miredot.mirror` even when installing internal artefacts, leading to a redundant round-trip to miredot every time.

-The workaround is to create a mirror as well for the internal repository, and setting it as the first mirror in the mirror list, example:
+The workaround is to create a mirror as well for the internal repository and set it as the first mirror in the mirror list, for example:

 ```
   <servers>